 How to escape a guillotine choke from different positions

-4. If your’re in bottom mount: post on the hips and do a kipping escape.
-Your priority is not to hand fight, it’s to keep the hips away.
-If the hips are away, there’s no finish.
+- If you’re in bottom mount: post on both hips and do a kipping escape (bridge explosively and shrimp out in one motion).
+Your priority is not to hand fight – it’s to keep the hips away.
+If the hips are far enough, there’s no finish.
+Craig points out that people waste time fighting grips here when they should be moving their body.

 Also read: Mexican ground karate escapes review: 1 big surprise!